-Our statistics could be expressed in another way to show that we are as highly taxed as Canadians and it is possible for Australians to pay up to 84% of their income as taxation in various forms.
+It is possible for Australians to pay up to 84% of their income as taxation in various forms.

-On the mining front Coopers & Lybrand have recently published figures showing that mining companies pay 48% of their profits in taxation.
+On the mining front Coopers & Lybrand have published figures showing that mining companies pay 48% of their profits in taxation.

 This is a far cry from Bolivia's 13% top rate.